Pistol / Single-Leg Extended Arm Squats

 - As you do so, raise both arms out in front of you in a smooth arc for balance.
 This is the start position.

 - In a controlled movement, lower your body toward the floor by bending your right knee while pushing your hips back as if sitting down in a chair.

 - Continue this downward movement until your right thigh is parallel to the floor.

 - Return to the start position by pushing down through your right heel and straightening your leg.
 Lower your arms to the start position as you do so.

 Related exercises to discover

 Pistol / single-leg extended arm squats is a gym work out exercise that targets glutes & hip flexors and quadriceps and also involves abs and calves and hamstrings.
 Refer to the illustration and instructions above for how to perform this exercise correctly.
-Standing quadricep stretch, foam roller inner thigh adductor / adduction stretch and barbell split squats are related exercise that target the same muscle groups as pistol / single-leg extended arm squats.
+Bosu ball plank leg lifts, foam roller inner thigh adductor / adduction stretch and battle rope reverse lunges are related exercise that target the same muscle groups as pistol / single-leg extended arm squats.
 Visit our directory for more exercises.